1jour1vin

 Wine rated (2019 guide) 98/100

 An inviting, complex bouquet marked by notes of candied lemon, bitter orange, quince, and saffron.
-An earthy touch with a hint of celery and aromas reminiscent of salted caramel.
+There’s an earthy touch with a hint of celery, as well as aromas that remind me of salted caramel.
 On the palate, the wine is youthful.
 All the elements are present, both in terms of structure and sweetness.
-There is fullness, richness, tension, and sapidity.
+It has body, richness, tension, and savory depth.
 Nevertheless, it needs time, which is almost always the case with Yquem.
-It will be necessary to wait for it, and there is no need to rush.
-2024-2070
+You’ll have to be patient; there’s no need to rush.
+2024–2070

 Jean-Marc Quarin